Table of contents:

 3. Leopard Geckos and heating

-The best way to set up the vivarium temperature for your leopard gecko is by using an under tank heat mat specifically designed for reptile tanks.
+You can help maintain the ground temperature inside the vivarium by using an under tank heat mat specifically designed for reptile tanks.
 These can be bought at any pet store or online.

 There should be a temperature gradient inside your leopard gecko's vivarium, with one side of the tank kept warmer than the other.
 Your gecko needs a warm spot to properly digest its food and will adjust its body temperature by alternating between the cooler and warmer areas of the tank.